Documents: Baltimore man charged with killing, burning 18-year-old running with car thieves

 Barron told police he took off out of the woods and onto Harman Avenue after Williamson was killed.

-A 9mm handgun - believed to have been used in the shooting - was recovered when Barron was arrested on an unrelated charge.
+A 9-millimeter handgun—believed to have been used in the shooting—was recovered when Barron was arrested on an unrelated charge.

 Video evidence given to police showed two people leaving the woods around 4:40 a.m.